 - Iron Sharpens Iron is a community of Christians from all denominations who seek to grow deeper and stronger in their relationships with each other and with God.

-- Student organizations at Notre Dame Law School include the Christian Legal Society, Jewish Law Students Society, and the St. Thomas More Society.
+- Student organizations at Notre Dame Law School include the Christian Legal Society, Jewish Law Students Society, J. Reuben Clark Law Society, and St. Thomas More Society.